 Distinction from Other Chin Languages

-Tedim Chin is distinct from Hakha Chin, Falam Chin, Mizo, Mara, Zomi, and other Chin varieties.
-While some mutual intelligibility exists with closely related varieties (particularly Zomi), these are separate languages and should not be substituted for one another.
-Always confirm the specific Chin language required.
-'Chin' without further specification is insufficient — the correct variety must be identified.
+Tedim Chin is distinct from Hakha Chin, Falam Chin, Mizo, and other Chin varieties.
+While Tedim shares some mutual intelligibility with Zomi and Paite (the three are sometimes grouped as Zo languages), they are separate languages with distinct vocabulary and conventions.
+Always confirm the specific language required before engaging translators.